Hi. Today I look at The dark side of MLMs

 It’s a classic case where the top people become richer, and most of the sales reps are trapped in a vicious cycle of spending more money to stay in the game.

-On top of lawsuits and money laundering, Jeunesse is also accused of operating a pyramid scheme—so do yourself a favour and stay away from this bad MLM.
+On top of lawsuits and money laundering, Jeunesse is also accused of operating a pyramid scheme —so do yourself a favor and stay away from this bad MLM.

 Founders: Jason Camper and Paul Gravette